 Navigate to our DX Training Video guide for further visual guidance.

-Contacts are typically people, or sometimes a "position" such as Public Information Officer, that are affiliated with your agency.
-We have seen the Contact content type, be used for people like executive staff, leadership, board members, or other highlighted contacts.
+Contacts are usually people.
+Sometimes, they can be a "position," like Public Information Officer, linked to your agency.
+We have seen the Contact content type used for people like executive staff, leadership, board members, or other key contacts.

 Create a contact